Uncharted 4: A Thief's End: Character development

 The announcement of Laura Bailey, a white actress, portraying the character of Nadine Ross, who is of Black South African descent, led to some backlash.
-Druckmann explained that when the character was conceived, her ethnicity was not yet determined; Bailey was chosen from the audition of casting calls from actors of several heritages.
-Druckmann also noted that a Caucasian character in the game is voiced by a black voice actor.
+Druckmann explained the character's ethnicity was not yet determined when she was conceived; Bailey was chosen from the audition of casting calls from actors of several heritages.
+Druckmann also noted a Caucasian character in the game was voiced by a black voice actor.
 Concept artist Ashley Swidowski created the look of Nadine; Druckmann's curly hair was used as reference for Nadine's.
-Straley found that the inclusion of Nadine allowed the team to "pull out different dimensions" of antagonist Rafe Alder, due to her differing viewpoint on the treasure; while Nadine is interested in the monetary value of the treasure, Rafe has a more personal attachment to the discovery, eventually leading him to lash out against Nadine and Nathan.
-Druckmann also considered Rafe to be a reflection of Nathan, representing his ego.
-When writing scenes featuring Nadine or Rafe, Druckmann felt that they "don't see themselves as antagonist", stating that he "[wrote] with a clear motivation and clear objectives ... don't write them as clichés".
+Straley found the inclusion of Nadine allowed the team to "pull out different dimensions" of Rafe due to her differing viewpoint on the treasure: while Nadine is interested in the monetary value of the treasure, Rafe has a more personal attachment to the discovery, eventually leading him to lash out against Nadine and Nathan.
+Druckmann considered Rafe to be a reflection of Nathan's ego.
+When writing scenes featuring Nadine or Rafe, Druckmann felt they "don't see themselves as antagonist", stating he "[wrote] with a clear motivation and clear objectives" and not as clichés.

 The character of Evelyn, portrayed by Merle Dandridge, became obsessed with traveling and hunting treasure, resulting in her family life diminishing; this was developed to parallel Nathan and Sam, and the outcome of pursuing treasure throughout their lives.
 Evelyn's character was originally an old English man.
 Throughout development, Druckmann was influenced by Swidowski to include more female characters in the game.
-He said that "she is constantly challenging me and pushing for diversity in our cast".
-Druckmann admitted that his development of the game's story was influenced by Anita Sarkeesian, a prominent feminist critic of gaming.
+He said "she is constantly challenging me and pushing for diversity in our cast".
+Druckmann admitted his development of the story was influenced by Anita Sarkeesian, a prominent feminist critic of gaming.
 Among the influences of Sarkeesian were switching the gender of Drake's child (originally a son) to be female and changing the outcome of conflicts so women would win more frequently to be seen as powerful and independent.
 Upon a focus tester's criticism regarding these changes, Druckmann instructed him to leave, responding "Wow, why does that matter?"